GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (165) .md

 **Range**: 25 yards

 **Effect**: You produce up to 2 bolts of light which each strike a different target of your choice within range, inflicting radiant attacks.
 If an attack would qualify to damage a foe's armor, it instead blinds them for a number of rounds equal to the tier of the spell.
-Multiple missile may be combined into a unified attack against a foe.
+Multiple missiles may be combined into a unified attack against a foe.
 If so, only a single attack roll is made but it gains a +1 bonus for each additional missile which was combined this way.

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of missiles by 1, grant a +2 for the purpose of determining a critical hit with all attacks from the spell, or increase the range by 5 yards.